javicacheiro/openstack-training/core/storage/labs/installing_rocky_9.1_from_iso.md

 ![rocky](https://github.com/javicacheiro/openstack-training/blob/main/img/openstack-rocky-installation-7.png?raw=true)
 ![rocky](https://github.com/javicacheiro/openstack-training/blob/main/img/openstack-rocky-installation-8.png?raw=true)

-## Stop the instance
+## Delete the instance
-When the installation is finished we click the final restart button from the wizard and after that we can shutdown the instance from the instance menu: "Shut Off Instance".
+When the installation is finished we click the final restart button from the wizard and after that we delete the instance.

-## Dettach the volume
-Now we dettach the volume: go to the Volumes menu and in the volume select the option "Manage Attachments".

 ## Start an instance from the volume
 Now we will start a new instance using the volume.